kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

       handleWsMessage: (json: string | Blob) => {
         // This function will be called when the websocket receives a message.
-        // Right now we only care about progress messages, but we could add more types of messages here. const { filesInProgress, setFilesInProgress } = get() if (typeof json === 'string') {
+        // Right now you only care about progress messages, but you could add more types of messages here. const { filesInProgress, setFilesInProgress } = get() if (typeof json === 'string') {
           try {
             console.log('WS: GOT MESSAGE', json)
             const { kind, data } = JSON.parse(json) as WsMessage;
             if (kind === 'progress') {
-              // If we receive a progress message, update the progress of the file in filesInProgress.
+              // If you receive a progress message, update the progress of the file in filesInProgress.
               // This will show up in the UI as a percentage. const { name, progress } = data const fip = { ...filesInProgress, [name]: progress }